BigDataSeeker/Robot-Kuka-GarbageCollection/Path-planning/README.md

 # Path-planning subsystem for mobile robot executing area cleanup

 **The purpose is to develop the underlying path-planning algorithm for mobile robot executing area cleaning functions.
-This considers a system for an autonomous mobile robot to  1) plan an exploration movement trajectory in a rectangular area of given size to detect all litter objects of initially unknown locations and amount 2) Plan an optimal visiting trajectory of all the detected litterings for subsequent collection.
-The environment is flat, static and without obstacles.**
+This considers a system for an autonomous mobile robot to:**

+1) plan an exploration movement trajectory in a rectangular area of given size to detect all litter objects of initially unknown locations and amount
+2) Plan an optimal visiting trajectory of all the detected litterings for subsequent collection.
+The environment is flat, static and without obstacles.

 *Here: .GIF/image from video demo of presentation*